Troubleshooting authenticity issues

 $ sq network search $FINGERPRINT

-A certificate is revoked
+A certificate has been revoked

 $ sq network search $FINGERPRINT